input-output-hk/cicero/docs/facts-explained.md

 The intended way of storing a resulting binary artifact is to create it in an Action with the help of the **std.postFact** library.

-### Deeper look at the post-fact example action
+### Have a deeper look at the [post-fact](https://github.com/input-output-hk/cicero/blob/main/actions/examples/post-fact.nix) example action.
-TODO